cadin/panels/docs/comic-data/panels.md

 A function to determine whether or not an auto-scrolling panel is ready to advance.
 This function will be called every frame until the panel advances.

-For more information see [Custom Functions]({{site.baseurl}}/docs/comic-data/custom-functions).

-### resetFunction

-default: nil
-{: .prop-default}

-A function to reset a custom-rendered panel.
-This function is called when the panel scrolls off screen.
-Use this to reset values and prepare the panel to be displayed again in the event that the user navigates back to this panel.

-For more information see [Custom Functions]({{site.baseurl}}/docs/comic-data/custom-functions).

 ### targetSequenceFunction